python/cpython/Doc/library/venv.rst

 .. _venv-def:

-.. note:: A virtual environment (also called a ``venv``) is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a "system" Python, i.e. one which is installed as part of your operating system.
+.. note:: A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a "system" Python, i.e., one which is installed as part of your operating system.

-   A venv is a directory tree which contains Python executable files and other files which indicate that it is a venv.
+   A virtual environment is a directory tree which contains Python executable files and other files which indicate that it is a virtual environment.

-   Common installation tools such as ``Setuptools`` and ``pip`` work as expected with venvs - i.e. when a venv is active, they install Python packages into the venv without needing to be told to do so explicitly.
+   Common installation tools such as ``Setuptools`` and ``pip`` work as expected with virtual environments.
+In other words, when a virtual environment is active, they install Python packages into the virtual environment without needing to be told to do so explicitly.

-   When a venv is active (i.e. the venv's Python interpreter is running), the attributes :attr:`sys.prefix` and :attr:`sys.exec_prefix` point to the base directory of the venv, whereas :attr:`sys.base_prefix` and :attr:`sys.base_exec_prefix` point to the non-venv Python installation which was used to create the venv.
-If a venv is not active, then :attr:`sys.prefix` is the same as :attr:`sys.base_prefix` and :attr:`sys.exec_prefix` is the same as :attr:`sys.base_exec_prefix` (they all point to a non-venv Python installation).
+   When a virtual environment is active (i.e., the virtual environment's Python interpreter is running), the attributes :attr:`sys.prefix` and :attr:`sys.exec_prefix` point to the base directory of the virtual environment, whereas :attr:`sys.base_prefix` and :attr:`sys.base_exec_prefix` point to the non-virtual environment Python installation which was used to create the virtual environment.
+If a virtual environment is not active, then :attr:`sys.prefix` is the same as :attr:`sys.base_prefix` and :attr:`sys.exec_prefix` is the same as :attr:`sys.base_exec_prefix` (they all point to a non-virtual environment Python installation).

-   When a venv is active, any options that change the installation path will be ignored from all distutils configuration files to prevent projects being inadvertently installed outside of the virtual environment.
+   When a virtual environment is active, any options that change the installation path will be ignored from all distutils configuration files to prevent projects being inadvertently installed outside of the virtual environment.

-   When working in a command shell, users can make a venv active by running an ``activate`` script in the venv's executables directory (the precise filename is shell-dependent), which prepends the venv's directory for executables to the ``PATH`` environment variable for the running shell.
-There should be no need in other circumstances to activate a venv -- scripts installed into venvs have a shebang line which points to the venv's Python interpreter.
+   When working in a command shell, users can make a virtual environment active by running an ``activate`` script in the virtual environment's executables directory (the precise filename is shell-dependent), which prepends the virtual environment's directory for executables to the ``PATH`` environment variable for the running shell.
+There should be no need in other circumstances to activate a virtual environment—scripts installed into virtual environments have a "shebang" line which points to the virtual environment's Python interpreter.
 This means that the script will run with that interpreter regardless of the value of ``PATH``.
-On Windows, shebang line processing is supported if you have the Python Launcher for Windows installed (this was added to Python in 3.3 - see :pep:`397` for more details).
-Thus, double-clicking an installed script in a Windows Explorer window should run the script with the correct interpreter without there needing to be any reference to its venv in ``PATH``.
+On Windows, "shebang" line processing is supported if you have the Python Launcher for Windows installed (this was added to Python in 3.3 - see :pep:`397` for more details).
+Thus, double-clicking an installed script in a Windows Explorer window should run the script with the correct interpreter without there needing to be any reference to its virtual environment in ``PATH``.

 .. _venv-api: